 Seven Steps Guide To Traditional Indian Wedding

-Gone the days where weddings were a private family affair.. its 2020! whether you are looking for a big fat wedding or a shush, a royal theme or Disney, nothing is off-limit!
-Growing up watching Bollywood movies, almost every girl planned her whole wedding in her head already from outfits to decoration to all the Mehndi, Sangeet, Engagement and other Wedding Ceremonies, the blueprint is ready…Right?
+Gone are the days when weddings were a private family affair. it’s 2022! whether you are looking for a big fat wedding or a shush, a royal theme, or Disney, nothing is off-limit!
+Growing up watching Bollywood movies, almost every girl planned her whole wedding in her head already from outfits to decoration to all the Mehndi, Sangeet, Engagement, and other Wedding Ceremonies, the blueprint is ready…Right?
 Whether you are a bride or her sister or her best friend..the pressure to look the best is real but that’s not it!
-The real beauty of Indian wedding is the emotion behind it.. it’s the way how family of the bride and groom makes the event the most memorable day of their lives.
+The real beauty of an Indian wedding is the emotion behind it. it’s the way how a family of the bride and groom makes the event the most memorable day of their lives.

-From all the preparations done by family members to hiring wedding planners, time has changed but the roots are the same, Its not wrong if it is said that attending an Indian Traditional Wedding should be added to one’s bucket list.
-And here we brings you the enchantment of Indian Traditional wedding customs that makes it one in a million experience for not just the newly united couple but even for the family and friends.
+From all the preparations done by family members to hiring wedding planners, the time has changed but the roots are the same, It’s not wrong if it is said that attending an Indian Traditional Wedding should be added to one’s bucket list.
+And here we bring you the enchantment of Indian Traditional wedding customs that makes it one in a million experiences for not just the newly united couple but even for the family and friends.

-Roka is considered as the first step towards the happy married life where the families pray for the new couple by performing Pooja and exchange gifts symbolizing acceptance of the match.
-Roka ceremony takes place few months before the wedding as the period gives time to the family for all the preparations.
-Well no party really ends in India without full on music and dancing that’s why people prefer wearing light weight Ethnic wear, whether the bride or groom or the guest.
+Roka is considered the first step towards a happy married life where the families pray for the new couple by performing Pooja and exchanging gifts symbolizing acceptance of the match.
+The Roka ceremony takes place a few months before the wedding as the period gives time to the family for all the preparations.
+Well, no party really ends in India without full-on music and dancing that’s why people prefer wearing lightweight Ethnic wear, whether the bride or groom or the guest.

 Jagran or Chauki